Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: More Visualization Results

 \section{More Visualization Results}

 \textbf{Results of different clustering hierarchies.} In our inference stage, the hierarchical clustering algorithm produces different clustering hierarchies.
 We explore whether there exists an interpretable phenomenon during the clustering process in Fig.~\ref{hierarchy}.

+In each hierarchy, we gather the centroids within a distance threshold $\tau$ into a new centroid that covers a larger area.
+Generally, as clustering goes, the hierarchy increases and the result transitions from fine-grained to coarse-grained.
+For example, the lower hierarchy results in human body parts, and the higher hierarchy results in the whole foreground object like human and motorbike.
+Smaller $\tau$ will force the clustering to stop at lower hierarchies, thus generating fine-grained segmentation.
+Larger $\tau$ will continue to merge the fine-grained cluster centroids, e.g., merge human body parts into a whole human.
+We find $\tau = 1.0$ works empirically well for various benchmarks.

 Interestingly, we observe that our model is able to segment objects at different granularities across hierarchies.
 Generally, it results in more fine-grained object segmentation in lower hierarchies and vice versa.
 For example, in Fig.~\ref{motohuman}, the model discerns two distinct objects - the motorbike and the human - at a lower hierarchy, subsequently merging them into a cohesive foreground area at a higher hierarchy.
 Similarly, Fig.~\ref{parkour} shows that the clustering isolates different sections of the human figure at a lower hierarchy, before integrating them to form a holistic human body at a higher hierarchy.
 Such interpretable hierarchical clustering outcomes yield multi-layered object segmentations, potentially resolving the ambiguities in annotations.